uber-archive/cpustat/README.md

 Name | Description
 -----|------------
-usr | min/max/avg user mode run time as a percentage of a CPU sys | min/max/avg system mode run time as a percentage of a CPU nice | min/max/avg user mode low priority run time as a percentage of a CPU idle | min/max/avg user mode run time as a percentage of a CPU iowait | min/max/avg user mode run time as a percentage of a CPU prun | min/max/avg count of processes in a runnable state pblock | min/max/avg count of processes blocked on disk IO pstart | number of processes/threads started in this summary interval
+usr | min/avg/max user mode run time as a percentage of a CPU sys | min/avg/max system mode run time as a percentage of a CPU nice | min/avg/max user mode low priority run time as a percentage of a CPU idle | min/avg/max user mode run time as a percentage of a CPU iowait | min/avg/max delay time waiting for disk IO prun | min/avg/max count of processes in a runnable state (load average) pblock | min/avg/max count of processes blocked on disk IO pstart | number of processes/threads started in this summary interval

 In fancy scrolling dashboard mode, the unique panes are as follows: